 Crucially, they compared standard needle sizes to these depths to identify if the needle was too short or too long.

 Defining the needle depth in this way has several benefits.
 Firstly, it’s relatively prescriptive.
-Secondly, it draws to attention the risks associated with using a too-short needle (multiple punctures, anatomically impossible to reach the CSF), which amounts to avoidable harm.
+Secondly, it draws attention to the risks associated with using a too-short needle (multiple punctures; anatomically impossible to reach the CSF), which amount to avoidable harm.
 In this context, it’s pertinent to know your tools.
 That is, identify which spinal needles are available in your department, their lengths and the type of tip.

 What about ultrasound?

-The use of ultrasound to identify the depth of the spinal cord has been trialled in several papers; the two mentioned here were both produced by Addenbrooke’s Hospital in Cambridge, UK.
+The use of ultrasound to determine the depth of the spinal cord has been trialled in several studies; the two mentioned here were both conducted at Addenbrooke’s Hospital in Cambridge, UK.

 Firstly, in a neonatal population (105 neonates), weighing between 500g and 4500g, USS was used to measure median spinal cord depth (MSCD).
 They subsequently derived a formula of